Mary's Place Seattle Programs

 Mary’s Place Day Center offers two nutritious meals (breakfast and lunch), showers, laundry, clothes, underwear, hygiene supplies, nursing care, referrals, phone and mail services and support in a warm, dry place where the women are welcomed and respected and where children are loved.

 Mary’s Place Family Shelter Programs

-Julia’s Place is a collaborative effort between Mary’s Place and Madrona Grace Presbyterian Church.
-Julia’s Place is the only self-referring emergency shelter in King County where dads can stay with their families.
+Julia’s Place is a collaborative effort between Mary’s Place and Madrona Grace Presbyterian Church and welcomes families with fathers.
 Like the rotating shelter, this program is completely staffed by volunteers.
 Many individuals and community groups volunteer to provide the dinner meal and staff for all evening and overnight shifts.

 Recent Successes and Current Challenges

 Mary’s Place has successfully assisted thousands of homeless women and families into increased stability by helping them into shelter and housing, by increasing their self-esteem and sense of self-worth, by providing supportive community, by supporting them into treatment, by encouraging them to leave abusive situations and make choices that increase their personal safety.
 Women tell us that without Mary’s Place they would not have survived, that they would not have been successful in making the changes that they have made to improve their lives.

 In 2014, The Seattle Human Services Coalition honored Mary’s Place with the Outstanding Organization Award as part of its 2014 Human Services Awards.
 Also in 2014, our Executive Director, Marty Hartman, won a Light a Fire Award for Extraordinary Executive Director.